 Who is an S Corp Right For?

 Any company that wants to benefit from the structure of being a corporation and knows that they are not planning on going public or significantly increasing their size in the near future should see S Corp status as a very solid option for their business.
-Although some of the necessary proceedings that come with filing and existing as an S Corporation may take up time and potentially money, the benefits that a company can take advantage of once they have applied as an S Corp and gained this status could very well outweigh the costs by a significant margin.
+Although some of the necessary procedures that come with filing and existing as an S Corporation may take up time and potentially money, the benefits that a company can take advantage of once they have applied as an S Corp and gained this status could very well outweigh the costs by a significant margin.

-For companies that see the costs and open ended nature of existing as a C Corp as unnecessary but the structure and tax cuts discussed above to be enticing, becoming an S Corp can be a very beneficial and lucrative move.
+For companies that see the costs and open-ended nature of existing as a C Corp as unnecessary but the structure and tax cuts discussed above to be enticing, becoming an S Corp can be a very beneficial and lucrative move.